-It will be necessary for you to write to the IRATA Secretary to appeal the decision and state clearly the specific grounds you are choosing to dispute.
+It will be necessary for you to write to the IRATA Complaint Department to appeal the decision and state clearly the specific grounds you are choosing to dispute.
 It is important that you identify clear reasons why you believe an appeal is justified.

 The appeal will be dealt with by a separate independent panel that will not include any members of the original complaints panel.
 Any direct or indirect lobbying of panel members will render the appeal null and void.